Graduate Program in Physiology & Integrative Biology

 • Department: Department of Animal Sciences

-• Program(s): Physiology and Integrative Biology Graduate Program
+• Graduate Program(s): Biochemistry | Physiology and Integrative Biology

-• Major Research Interest(s): Metabolism, Physiology, Signaling
+• Major Research Interest(s): Immunology, Metabolism / Nutrition, Organelle biology, Pathogenesis, Signaling

-• Research Organisims: Cell lines, Mice
+• Research Organism(s): Cell lines, Humans, in vitro, Mice

 • Phone: 1.8489325617